 Failing to invest in your pet’s health

-Be sure to schedule your pet’s wellness appointments each year—this is a great time to talk to your veterinarian about any questions you may have about your pet’s health overall.
+Be sure to schedule your pet’s wellness appointments each year—this is a great time to talk to your veterinarian about your pet’s health overall.
 You can get up to speed on basic first aid for your pet, keep your pet up to date on vaccines, and catch any underlying issues that you may not see at the surface.
 Early diagnosis is always best.